atomone-hub/genesis/CONSTITUTION.md

 ### About consensus-driven investments

-Global governance consensus driven investments will fair worse than local competition driven investments, like central planning fails. - where-ever possible we should ensure that intelligence is preserved or amplified in decisions.
+Global governance consensus driven investments will fail worse than local competition-driven investments, like central planning fails.
+Wherever possible, we should ensure that intelligence is preserved or amplified in decisions.
 The way to ensure that good decisions are rewarded and bad decisions punished, is to require individual decision makers to put skin in the game.
 This is why innovation happens in the private sector, and why governance